 Seven of these states have specific provisions regarding harassment, intimidation, the creation of hazards, general lack of concern for the safety of others and the intent to injure other motorists.
 One state – Indiana – includes a clause about the unnecessary or excessive use of horns.

-“Unfortunately, we can’t control the actions and reactions of other drivers,” Behnke said.
+“Unfortunately, we can’t control the actions and reactions of other drivers,” Quinn said.
 “But, what we can do is meet road rage with anti-rage.
 Keeping your cool and ignoring the rude behaviors of others can help curb road rage and reduce risk, diffusing otherwise volatile traffic situations.”